 Customers love personalized shopping experiences — and, for retailers, they result in larger orders and greater loyalty.
-But ecommerce personalization is no longer just a nice-to-have; instead, it’s now a baseline expectation for many shoppers.
+But an ecommerce personalization engine is no longer just a nice-to-have; instead, it’s now a baseline expectation for many shoppers.
 The brands winning in ecommerce are the ones that deliver the best and most intuitive personal shopping experiences.

 Learn about the top ecommerce personalization tactics leading retailers are already capitalizing on, and how they can help you keep up with consumer demands.

 For online retailers, ecommerce personalization is the process of using customer data to deliver dynamic product recommendations and offers that are tailored to an individual shopper.
 Everything from browsing behavior, purchase history, clicks, and searches to geographic location and demographic data can be used to inform personalized ecommerce experiences.

 But all of these customer data points alone aren’t enough, according to TechCrunch, if the brand doesn’t have a deep understanding of its own products and the AI tools in place to surface hyper-relevant, personalized suggestions.
 Inconsistent metadata and missing product tags can hinder ecommerce personalization in a way retailers can no longer afford to overlook.